-Mohammad Zahidul Islam Khan is a 2012-13 graduate of the Department of Peace Studies, University of Bradford and the recipient of the David Yates Memorial Award of his class.
+Mohammad Zahidul Islam Khan is a 2012-13 graduate of the Division of Peace Studies, University of Bradford and the recipient of the David Yates Memorial Award of his class.
 He is currently pursuing a PhD at the University of Reading.

 He says the "Bradford experience is inspiring, empowering and ennobling, and deserves to be celebrated".

 My time in Bradford (2012-13) was profoundly life changing in both personal and intellectual terms.

 I chose to study at the Peace Studies department as a Chevening scholar - declining offers from other ‘"reputed" UK Universities.
 This was my first visit to the UK and I am glad that I took that decision.

 The experience was richly rewarding as it helped me to make sense of many of the puzzles that surround us: